Home > Analyses > Real Estate > Host Hotels & Resorts, Inc.

 Stock Price Action Analysis

-The weekly stock chart for Host Hotels & Resorts, Inc. (HST) illustrates price movements and volume trends over the past 12 months:
+The following weekly chart displays Host Hotels & Resorts, Inc.’s stock price movement over the past 12 months, highlighting key highs and lows:

 Trend Analysis

-Over the past 12 months, HST’s stock price declined by 10.74%, indicating a bearish trend with accelerating downward momentum.
-The price ranged between a high of 20.95 and a low of 13.14, with volatility reflected in a 1.59 standard deviation.
-Recent weeks show a modest recovery of 4.82% with low volatility (0.48 std dev).
+Over the past 12 months, HST’s stock price declined by 2.81%, indicating a bearish trend with acceleration.
+The price ranged from a high of 20.4 to a low of 13.14.
+Volatility measured by standard deviation was moderate at 1.48, confirming notable price swings.

 Volume Analysis